 Sone also documented the mass executions he witnessed in the following weeks:

 They shot and bayoneted on the spot and without question anyone whom they might consider to be a soldier.
 As a result, great numbers of people were shot down, even though in civilian clothes. [...]
 The streets were literally littered with the dead.

 Japanese Soldiers Raped Any Women They Saw And Murdered Them In Horrific Ways

-Not only were the rapings horrific, the executions were also sickening.
-Japanese soldiers would kill the women " in a number of horrific ways, including having their vaginas being penetrated with bayonets, bamboo poles, and other objects.
+Japanese soldiers killed the women "in a number of horrific ways, including having their vaginas being penetrated with bayonets, bamboo poles, and other objects.
 Others were captured and held as sex slaves."
-Gang raping and brutal murder became normal in Nanjing.
-Japanese soldiers knew there were no consequences for their actions, and the brutality grew worse and worse.
+Gang rape and brutal murder were widespread in Nanjing.
 Pregnant women were stabbed in the belly, some had their breasts sliced off, and others were nailed to walls while they were still alive.

 Children Were Not Spared

 The children of Nanjing were shown little mercy from the Japanese soldiers.
 Some were beaten until they were maimed for life, losing their eyesight or limbs.
 Others were shot or stabbed to death after their mothers were raped and killed.
 Girls as young as 13 were gang raped, and babies were tossed in the air and pierced by bayonets for sport.